210222-reston-java-msa/demos/week2/README.md

 # Week 2: Servlets & HTTP
-*The following is an overview of the topics to be covered in Week 2.
-You will be asked to answer the questions at the bottom in QC and your 1-on-1's with me.*
+*The following is an overview of the topics to be covered in Week 2.* <br>
+*You will be asked to answer the questions at the **bottom** in QC and your 1-on-1's with me.*

 ## HTTP:
 - Hyper Text Transfer Protocol